-'Save our future': Striking students demand global climate action
+'Save our future': Students hit streets to demand global climate action

 “A lot of people support our movement but we want to go a step further because politicians decide on our future,” said Janik Oswald, a German spokesman for Fridays For Future, the school strike movement started by Thunberg in Sweden last year.
 “We urgently demand that something happens.”

-Organisers said demonstrations would take different forms around the world, but all aim to promote awareness of climate change and demand political action to curb contributing factors.

-In India’s financial capital Mumbai, battered this year by a heavier-than-usual monsoon that caused flooding, children from at least 10 schools joined protests throughout the day.
+The issue of global warming is vital to low-lying Pacific islands, which have repeatedly asked wealthier nations to do more to prevent rising sea levels.

+As Friday’s day of action got underway across scattered Pacific communities, students holding placards in Kiribati chanted: “We are not sinking, we are fighting”.

-By early afternoon across Europe, the Middle East and Africa, crowds had gathered in many cities, including London, Paris, Brussels, Berlin, Warsaw, Stockholm, Helsinki, Beirut, Nairobi and Cape Town.
+By mid-afternoon across Europe, the Middle East and Africa, crowds had gathered in many cities, including London, Paris, Brussels, Berlin, Warsaw, Stockholm, Helsinki, Beirut, Nairobi and Cape Town.

 “We are skipping our lessons to teach you one,” read a placard carried by a student in London.

-“Climate change is real and it is coming for us, and it does not matter who you are,” said protester Kelly Robert Banda, among the crowd gathered at Nairobi’s Uhuru Park.
-“Whether you are rich or poor, this thing is real and it does not isolate.”
+“We have to send a message to the politicians that the environment is more important than education,” said Mattis Johanssen, 18.

+Earlier, Danielle Porepilliasana, a Sydney high school student, had a blunt message for politicians such as Australian Finance Minister Mathias Cormann, who told parliament on Thursday that students should stay in class.

-Reporting by Hans Lee in Sydney and Patpicha Tanakasempipat in Bangkok; Additional reporting by Byron Kaye in Sydney, Sonali Paul in Melbourne, Katharine Houreld in Nairobi and Reuters Television; Writing by Jonathan Barrett, Stephen Coates and Alex Richardson; Editing by Lincoln Feast and Janet Lawrence
+Reporting by Hans Lee in Sydney, Philip Blenkinsop in Brussels, Fabrizio Bensch in Berlin and Ilze Filks in Stockholm Hans Lee in Sydney; Additional reporting by Patpicha Tanakasempipat in Bangkok, Byron Kaye in Sydney, Sonali Paul in Melbourne, Katharine Houreld in Nairobi and Reuters Television; Writing by Jonathan Barrett, Stephen Coates and Alex Richardson; Editing by Lincoln Feast, Janet Lawrence and Mike Collett-White